 Jamia firing a result of hyper-nationalism says injured student

-New Delhi, Feb 03: The Jamia Millia Islamia student who was injured in a firing outside the university during an anti-CAA protest dubbed the incident "a result of hyper nationalism".
+New Delhi, Feb 03: The Jamia Millia Islamia student who was injured in firing outside the university during an anti-CAA protest dubbed the incident "a result of hyper nationalism".

 In his Facebook post, Shadab Farooq said what happened on Thursday can be termed as "a result of hyper nationalism".